-On NBC's Megyn Kelly, Authenticity, And The Elephant In The Room
+On NBC's Megyn Kelly, Authenticity And The Elephant In The Room

 In one of Megyn Kelly's first episodes as the newest, brightest star on NBC's Today show, a crewman audibly swore as he accidentally wandered into the path of the camera's live gaze.
 And yet his meaningless misstep was far from the week's most awkward moment.